-Preventing Sale of banned or disputed products
+Sale of banned or disputed products

-SABIC's Product Stewardship department is responsible for identifying all applicable legal requirements restricting or prohibiting the manufacture, use, and sale of chemical substances.
+SABIC's Product Stewardship department is responsible for identifying all legal requirements restricting or prohibiting the manufacture, use, and sale of chemical substances.
 SABIC's Product Stewardship department continually monitors developing and new chemical substance requirements in all relevant countries and regions, including the European Union, China, Japan, and the Americas.
-It is SABIC's policy to comply with all such restrictions and prohibitions and certain other restrictions agreed upon with key customers.
+It is SABIC's policy to comply with all such restrictions and prohibitions and the restrictions of key customers.
 SABIC's Product Stewardship department provides customers with information on the constituents of our products so that our customers are able to comply with applicable chemical substance regulations and laws.
 This information is provided through safety data sheets and direct communications with customers.
 SABIC also publishes Product Safety Summaries for select products and materials as part of our participation in the ICCA Global Product Strategy.
-These can be obtained at the following website: http://icca.cefic.org/en/Home/Global-Product-Strategy/global-product-strategy/chemical-information-search/.
+These can be obtained at the website: http://icca.cefic.org/en/Home/Global-Product-Strategy/globalproduct-strategy/chemical-information-search/.
 SABIC's Product Stewardship group works closely with SABIC commercial staff to comply with each country's chemical substance requirements.